To enjoy the full Mail & Guardian online experience: please upgrade your browser

 How would you describe your style?

-I dress appropriately for the occasion.
-I am a bit of a GQ guy.
+I do not have a style.
+GQ guy.
 I’ve been reading GQ since I was a little kid and read my father’s magazines.
 It is definitely my style guide.

 Suit: Gucci, Hugo Boss.